EmmyAnieDev/Learn-Laravel/README.md

 -   Storage Link: This is a feature in Laravel that allows us to connect the storage/app/public directory to the public/storage directory via a symbolic link.
 This makes files stored in the public disk accessible via URLs. ====>> php artisan storage:link .

 -   http://127.0.0.1:8000/storage/aWCxIuAG6JaXQyYqsOs9dGdt1JB4KiOZID0BBU74.png To view the File via URL.

+-   Some shared hosting environments do not allow us to create the storage link because we can't run PHP Artisan commands using SSH on the server.

+-   Unlink previous Storage file. ====>> php artisan storage:unlink .

+-   Create a Custom Disk in the config/filesystems.php file.

+-   File names should be unique to prevent malicious users from guessing and manipulating files.
+This also ensures that previously saved files are not overwritten by new uploads with the same name.

+-   When a file is uploaded, the database stores only the file path, while the actual uploaded images are stored either locally on the server or in a cloud storage service like AWS S3.

+-   The UI dynamically displays the uploaded files by retrieving their paths from the database and serving them either from the local "upload" directory or a cloud storage service like AWS S3.